-The Sales Playbook: an invaluable resource for new hires and current salespeople alike.
+The Sales Playbook is an invaluable resource for new hires and current salespeople alike.
 Do you have one?
 Do you use it?

 I’m not surprised if the answer is a sheepish “no.” Only 12% of companies report even having a sales playbook, let alone using it to its full potential.